-Lakeland’s city manager, Jim Atkinson, joined the event.
+Lakeland’s (then) city manager, Jim Atkinson, joined the event.
 He welcomed participants and thanked Dr. Cooper for making a special appearance during the Arbor Day celebration.
 “We take pride in our trees here in Lakeland,” said Atkinson.
 “We are proud to have Tree City USA status back.”

 Although the event, originally scheduled on the patio of the Center Senior overlooking the serene scene of greenery surrounding I.H.
 Park and the 5-acre lake, was moved indoors, the topic and discussion was informative and fun.
 The event featured a little Trivia excitement among those in attendance.
 Linda Doyle won a gift card by guessing the correct age of a tree pictured on a handout that was passed around.
 Doyle beat out other Trivia competitors for knowing how to count the growth rings on a stump to tell its age.

 The Arbor Day festivities were all thanks to Betty Ratcliff, a Lakeland resident and a regular at the LSC, who planned and organized the event.